mitchielog/mitchielog/README.md

   discord: mikoenet     (ASK BEFORE ADDING!!)    　　　　　　　 　　♡
   c+h is always welcome unless stated , w2i since im always either offtab or afk !
   i will NOT be accepting party invites , i am already in one nor am i accepting random friend requests unless we get to know each other .

-▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰
+  there are other(rare) times that i will be talking, IN PARTY CHAt (or whisper)😂😂😂😂✌️✌️✌️✌️

+  [ in all seriousness there are some occasions i will be talking in public chat ] ▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰▰